 The Center for Workforce Development offers healthcare courses that can help you start or advance your career, as well as obtain healthcare certifications or maintain your license in healthcare or dental assisting.

 According to the U.S. Bureau of Labor Statistics, (BLS), “employment of healthcare occupations is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations, adding about 2.3 million new jobs” and it is projected to be among the fastest-growing industries in the economy.

 Virtually all our healthcare courses lead to industry-recognized certificates or credentials.
 The exceptions are those courses which are prerequisites to taking a certification course.
 Our Expanded Function Dental Assisting (EFDA) classes can help you learn new and specialized skills.
 Check our list of healthcare courses and register today!

 Start the Registration Process NOW!

 Click to start the registration process.
 You will be taken to an electronic application and signature form.
 You may be asked for name and email information prior to seeing the application form.
 Fill out the application and submit online to our Healthcare office.
-Our office will contact you within a few days, upon receipt of the application.
+We will contact you within a few days of receipt of the application.
 Print the Health form and have your physician fill-out and sign.